 - Allow for subscribers to edit their preferences or update their profiles.

-A/B testing helps you maximize your email open rates by determining which subject line, email message, image, CTA (Calls to action), or format may resonate the best with your audience.
+A/B testing helps you maximize your email open rates by determining which subject line, email message, image, CTA, or format resonates the best with your audience.
 You eliminate the guesswork through multivariate testing.

 While it is recommended to only test one variable at a time, Mailchimp’s A/B testing goes beyond the subject line allowing you to also test for content, different “from” names, and send times.